A. Purpose and Scope

 For purposes of this policy, data represents both qualitative information (stories, spoken accounts, video recordings, etc.) or quantitative information (statistical/measurement tracking, administrative tracking or outcomes) that is collected from program participants, community members, partners, or staff.
 This information could be collected through a range of tools including, but not limited to, surveys, software tools, testing materials, recorded conversations, notes from formal interviews or focus groups, and case or observational notes.

-Data also refers to potential outputs of transformations from one form of data to another – for example, taking a written story and narrating it in a video or creating an index from multiple program surveys, or taking individual attendance data and using it to calculate an average for a period of time.
+Data also refers to potential outputs of transformations from one form of data to another – for example, taking a written story and narrating it in a video, creating an index from multiple program surveys, or taking individual attendance data and using it to calculate an average for a period of time.
 The term “data” will be used in an all-encompassing manner in this policy.
 Unless specifically mentioned, the reader should assume that all types of data are bound by the policies outlined below.
 A full glossary of terms is included in Section N.

 C. Respecting Data Interests

 United Way recognizes that participants have significant interests in data collected from them.
 As stewards and custodians of that data, United Way is responsible for maintaining data in a manner that is respectful of those interests.
-This includes collection, use and disclosure in accordance with individual expectations, maintaining the privacy and confidentiality of their information, and utilizing and disclosing the data only in the manner that they have consented to, as well as providing opportunity for them to access data acquired from their activities and also to withdraw their consent.
+This includes collection, use and disclosure in accordance with individual expectations, maintaining the privacy and confidentiality of their information, and utilizing and disclosing the data only in the manner that they have consented to, as well as providing an opportunity for them to access data acquired from their activities and also to withdraw their consent.

 Data acquired from third parties will also be subject to their interests.
-Interests and related rights and obligations will be outlined within a data sharing agreement with third parties.
+Interests and related rights and obligations will be outlined within a data-sharing agreement with third parties.
 Consent will be required from participants (or those authorized to act on their behalf) in order to share personal identifiable data with third parties.

 D. Data Anonymization